storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-register-license-terms.md

 ## 1. Register License Terms

-Create a new file under `test/1_LicenseTerms.t.sol` and paste the following:
+Let's create a test file under `test/1_LicenseTerms.t.sol` to see it work and verify the results:

 > 📘 Contract Addresses
 >